Wei Wei (singer): 1993–2000: Carnegie Hall and International Recognition

-2000–2013: Go, Girl Go! and The 2008 Beijing Olympics
+2000–2014: Go, Girl Go!, The 2008 Beijing Olympics & I Am A Singer

 In 2003, Wei was invited as a special guest at galas arranged in Beijing in the honor of healthcare staff after the SARS epidemic, and initiated an international management company, Wei Wei International Management, in Stockholm for the purpose of further developing her international career.
 In 2004, she continued her performances for Olympic and sports related events, and inaugurated the construction start of the new Beijing National Stadium.
 During this time, she was also the main performer at the opening ceremony show for the Formula 1 Racetrack in Shanghai.
 At a show for the international unveiling of China's Olympic slogan "One World, One Dream", she performed Andrew Lloyd Webber's song Love Changes Everything.
+In a 2004 online survey about who should sing the theme song for the Chinese Olympics, Wei emerged as the most voted candidate.

+From 2005 to 2010, Wei served as a Standing Committee Member of the All-China Youth Federation.

-In 2006, she celebrated twenty years on stage, highlighted by the release of twenty new recordings of her 20 greatest hits.
+In 2006, she celebrated twenty years on stage with the publication of her biography The New Wei, My New Way, written by Swedish author Catarina Lilliehöök.
+She also released twenty new recordings of her 20 greatest hits.
 The first one, a medley that consists of parts of her five greatest hits, was launched on 8 May: the 20X20 Dance Loop.
 She also released worldwide on digital download distributor iTunes Music Store, and commenced an international tour for the celebration of the Chinese New Year, which included performances in Los Angeles, Vienna, Barcelona, and Roger's Center in Toronto, where she was welcomed by China's Ambassador to Canada, Lu Shumin and Consulate General of Toronto Chen Xiaoling.
 During this time, she also served as a judge on China's largest singing competition, The National Young Singers Grand Awards, and performed the Olympic theme song One World, One Dream at an Olympic Show at the Great Wall together with Olympic athletes.